Lalgola

 Lalgola is a census town in the Lalgola CD block in the Lalbag subdivision of Murshidabad district, West Bengal.
 It is situated about 225 km north of Kolkata, near the head of the Ganges delta.
 It is a terminal railway station on the Ranaghat-Lalgola branch line.
 The distance between Lalgola railway station and Krishnapur railway station is one of the shortest distance between two railway stations in India (1.7 km).
 It is also a border checkpoint but presently non functional.

 Backdrop

 Lalgola is a trading hub situated near Bangladesh-India border surrounded by a number of large and small lakes (dighis).
 It was a settlement which came into existence after the Permanent Settlement in Bengal in 1793 by the Zamindar employed by the British East India Company.
 It was one of the prominent businesses hubs in then Murshidabad.
 Mainly agricultural products were collected and exported to different corner of the country.
 The remnant of the Palaces, called Rajbari, is still present.
 In one of these palaces Lalgola Open Air Correctional Home is established.
-It is the oldest open air correctional home in West Bengal which runs here since 1987.
+It is the oldest open air correctional home in West Bengal which runs here since 1987.Presently Sourav Ray and Princess Sreeparna Ray are carrying the flag of this royal family.